dataengineermx/Global-Data-Platform/README.md

 - What happend if your get wrong an big magnitide alert of an earthquake that happend in another continent?
 Business rules and Data Quality Controls

-- What happend if you receive an alert 2 minutes late?
+- What happend if you received an alert 2 minutes late?
 Data Ontime, real time replication

 - How many people is impacted because of the event?
 Data Analytics and Dashboards